ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Account API/README.md

 ![IRD logo](../../Images/IRlogo.gif)
 ![Software Dev](../../Images/SoftwareDev.png)

-# Income Service
+# Account API

 #### Release version 1.0

 ## About the service

-The Income API described in this build pack document provides a mechanism for external partners to retrieve income data reported to Inland Revenue.
+The Account API described in this build pack document provides a mechanism for external partners to retrieve account data reported to Inland Revenue.

->**NOTE:** The Income API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 token.
+>**NOTE:** The Account API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.

 ## Key documentation
 ---
 - YAML file
-	- View and download the [Income API YAML](Income%20API%202020-07-16.yaml)
+	- View and download the [Account API YAML](account%20API%202020-07-16.yaml)

 - Build pack
-	- [Download the Income API build pack](Gateway%20Services%20Build%20pack%20-%20Income%20API.pdf) to view data definitions of each operation and response status code definitions
+	- [Download the Account API build pack](Gateway%20Services%20Build%20pack%20-%20account%20API.pdf) to view data definitions of each operation and response status code definitions

 - Message samples
 	- [View message samples for requests and responses](#message-samples)